-- VI.F.1.b.
-PARTIAL COMPLIANCE Staff document each administered medication as required in the patient's MAR.
-The medication refusal form has been modified and staff have been trained on the requirement to educate patients on adverse health consequences upon refusal.
-Handheld tablets have been purchased for testing effectiveness nurses being able to document in real-time when administering medications at the cell.
-The devices need to be HIPAA-compliant and compatible with the EHR.
-Nursing is providing feedback and additional tablets will be ordered based on feedback and the ability to meet the need. - Purchased new medication administration carts. - Efforts are in place to increase wifi connectivity. - We are in discussions with our Vendor Fusion for a new eMAR version (eMAR 5) and developing workflows for a user manual.
-Incorporating barcoding as an effort to make medication administration more efficient. - VI.F.2.
-PARTIAL COMPLIANCE - All RNs and LVNs have been cross trained to administer medications allowing RNs to fill critical staffing shortages and avoid medication administration delays. - Medication administration times shall outline acceptable dosing times to ensure timely delivery of medications. - o Established distribution areas to ensure efficient delivery of medications. - Staffing matrix has been developed to reflect 12 hour shifts to maximize staffing. - Hiring efforts have significantly increased. - VI.F.3.
+- 0 - Training on the new pill call workflow took place at a nursing all staff meeting on 12/20/23. - A Team-Based approach will be implemented per floor to increase efficiency and reduce patient load. - Hiring efforts have significantly increased. - VI.F.3.
 SUBSTANTIAL COMPLIANCE - ACH provides medication administration twice a day in each housing unit, at regular times that are consistent from day to day, except as may be required by non-routine facility security concerns.
 ACH Medication Administration policy outlines that prescribed medications are provided at therapeutically appropriate times as determined by the ordering physician and that any patient who requires administration of medications at times outside the regular pill call shall be provided that medication at the times determined by the ordering physician. - Medication administration times have been changed to improve efficiency. - VI.F.4.
-NON-COMPLIANCE

-- ACH does not currently have a working system in this area; however, Pharmacy will work with the EHR team to create a flag when someone is on medication.
-This flag will transmit to SSO's ATIMs system so pharmacy and SSO are aware of which patients SSO needs to coordinate medications for when SSO generates the daily court list. - VI.F.5 PARTIAL COMPLIANCE - ACH developed policies and procedures listed above with approval from Medical Experts to ensure that medication efficacy and side effects are monitored by staff and reviewed by appropriate clinicians at appropriate levels; however, this provision is not currently being conducted and will be a focus during the next reporting period. - VI.F.6.
+NON-COMPLIANCE - The ACH/ATIMS project team has continued to work with Fusion to program logic which will "turn on" and "turn off" flags and alerts accordingly depending on the patient's current condition(s).
+This includes sending an alert when a patient is on medication so that custody staff can be readily aware.
+This is an arduous process at times given the many variables involved with frequently changing patient conditions and ensuring the most accurate and timely data is transmitted between the system interfaces. - VI.F.5 PARTIAL COMPLIANCE - ACH developed policies and procedures listed above with approval from Medical Experts to ensure that medication efficacy and side effects are monitored by staff and reviewed by appropriate clinicians at appropriate levels; however, this provision is not currently being conducted and will be a focus during the next reporting period. - VI.F.6.
 PARTIAL COMPLIANCE - PP 04-20 Keep on Person (KOP) Medications was approved by the Medical Experts in February 2022.
 KOP medications were expanded to include inhalers, chronic disease medications, over-the-counter medications, and others.
 Staff developed a Patient Medication Guide handout to inform patients of the KOP and discharge medication programs. - ACH is increasing eligibility including for patients on restricted medications, by only dispensing the non-restricted medications as KOP.
 Patients with restricted medications still go through the pill line for the restricted medications.
 ACH is also assessing all levalbuterol inhalers (rescue inhalers), thus increasing KOP. - Expansion of KOP to all eligible patients.

-All rescue inhalers and nitroglycerin 0.4mg are provided KOP unless the patient is disqualified from the program.
-Scheduled inhalers are also provided to patients. - Routine and chronic care medication are provided to eligible patients.
-If patients are on a restrictive medication, they will continue to go to pill line to receive the restrictive medication. - Pharmacy staff monitors compliance upon dispensing refilled medications and educate patients on proper use, use of the EHR to document participants' compliance, and use the Pharmacy Information System for data management. - ACH developed a new audit tool to evaluate the timeliness of medication initiation and renewal. - An initial baseline audit assessed outcomes in February 2022, and additional audits were completed biannually. - QI data is presented in the Pharmacy and Therapeutics Subcommittee for review and recommendations. - See table below:
+- All rescue inhalers and nitroglycerin 0.4mg are provided KOP unless the patient is disqualified from the program.
+Scheduled inhalers are also provided to patients. - All rescue inhalers are KOP (234 patients as of 12/08/2023 - All nitroglycerin for chest pain is KOP (19 patients as of 12/08/2023) - Routine and chronic care medication are provided to eligible patients.
+If patients are on a restrictive medication, they will continue to go to pill line to receive the restrictive medication. - Pharmacy staff monitors compliance upon dispensing refilled medications and educate patients on proper use, use of the EHR to document participants' compliance, and use the Pharmacy Information System for data management. - ACH developed a new audit tool to evaluate the timeliness of medication initiation and renewal. - An initial baseline audit assessed outcomes in February 2022, and additional audits are completed biannually. - QI data is presented in the Pharmacy and Therapeutics Subcommittee for review and recommendations. - See table below:

-Medication Initiation and Renewal

-Indicator Data Period

-08/17/22 (N=42) 02/16-17/23 (N=44)

-Timely initial medication (<48 hours from order) 35/35 (100%) 23/24 (96%)

-Timely renewal (no missed doses) 6/7 (86%) 18/20 (90%)
+Medication Initiation and Renewal Indicator Data Period 08/17/22 (N=42) 02/16-17/23 (N=44) 08/16/23 (N=52) Timely initial medication (<48 hours from order) 35/35 (100%) 23/24 (96%) 44/44 (100%) Timely renewal (no missed doses) 6/7 (86%) 18/20 (90%) 5/8 (62%)